megantillman/get_QLF/README.md

 Northwestern CIERA QLF project

-obs_collect.dat: collection of observational data points collected in Hopkins et al. 2006. smhm_params.txt: originally smhm_true_med_params.txt holds information to be used in converting from halo mass to stellar and vice versa.
+obs_collect.dat: collection of observational data points collected in Hopkins et al. 2006.

+smhm_params.txt: originally smhm_true_med_params.txt holds information to be used in converting from halo mass to stellar and vice versa.

+functions.py: holds the functions and class needed to constuct your qlf.

+ssfrs: folder containing all the ssfr files needed for calculations in constructing your qlf.

+get_QLF_notebook.ipynb: contains my messings with the qlf function